jaytao/coding/03-variables.md

 This way we save ourselves some work every time we want to do these operations for a different number, and cut down on the chance we accidentally miss a place.

 If you ever find yourself reusing the same number, word, etc etc a lot, its definitely worth defining them in a variable in case you ever need to change it.

+## Experimentation

+**Things to try (not necessary but might be helpful)**
+ 1. Try to use all the operators and see if Python respects order of operations (PEMDAS).
+Hint: Parenthesis do work how you expect it to.
+ 2. What happens when you do `x = y = 5`?
+Dont actually do this when you're writing a program for real but its interesting.
+ 3. What happens when you try to assign a value to a number like: `5 = x`?
+ 4. What happens when you assign `x = y` but then change the value of `y`?
+Does `x` change?